Perclose ProGlide Multiple Device Deployment | Abbott

 2. As with all catheter-based procedures, infection is a possibility.
 Observe sterile technique at all times when using the Perclose ProGlide™ SMC System.
 Employ appropriate groin management, as per hospital protocol, post procedure and post hospital discharge to prevent infection.

 3. Use a single wall puncture technique.
-Do not puncture the posterior wall of the vessel.
+Do not puncture the posterior wall of the vessel in arterial and venous access.

-7. When pushing the plunger assembly to advance the needles, stabilize the device to ensure the device does not twist or move forward during deployment.
-Twisting the device could lead to needle deflection resulting in a cuff miss.
-Do not use excessive force or repeatedly push the plunger assembly.
+7. Prior to depressing the plunger to advance the needles, stabilize the device by the body to ensure the foot is apposed to the vessel wall and the device does not twist during deployment.
+Twisting (torquing) the device could lead to needle deflection resulting in a cuff miss.
+Do not use excessive force or repeatedly depress the plunger.
 Excessive force on the plunger during deployment could potentially cause breakage of the device, which may necessitate intervention and / or surgical removal of the device and vessel repair.

-8. Do not apply excessive force to the lever when returning the foot to its original position (marked #4) down to the body of the device.
+8. Do not apply excessive force to the lever when opening the foot and returning the foot to its original position down to the body of the device.
 Do not attempt to remove the device without closing the lever.
-Excessive force on the lever of the device or attempting to remove the device without closing the lever could cause breakage of the device and / or lead to vessel trauma, which may necessitate intervention and / or surgical removal of the device and vessel repair.
+Excessive force on the lever or attempting to remove the device without closing the lever could cause breakage of the device and / or lead to vessel trauma, which may necessitate intervention and / or surgical removal of the device and vessel repair.

 11. Remove the Perclose ProGlide™ sheath before tightening the suture.
 Failure to remove the sheath prior to tightening the suture may result in detachment of the tip of the sheath.

-Potential Adverse Events: Potential adverse events associated with use of suture mediated closure devices may include, but are not limited to, the following:
+Potential adverse events associated with use of vessel closure devices may include, but are not limited to, the following:

 • Allergic reaction or hypersensitivity to device components